Neural Random Forest Imitation: Introduction

 \section{Introduction}

-In recent years, convolutional neural networks have become very popular in various tasks such as image classification \cite{Krizhevsky2012AlexNet,Simonyan15}, object detection \cite{liu2016ssd,redmon2018yolov3,ren2015faster}, or semantic segmentation \cite{Zhao2017PSPNet,RFB15a}.
-Researchers have published many datasets such as CIFAR-10 \cite{Krizhevsky2012CIFAR} and ImageNet \cite{imagenet_cvpr09} for training neural networks and put enormous effort to provide labels for each individual image.
-CIFAR-10 has \num{60000} labeled examples and ImageNet over \num{14} million labeled examples.
-These datasets are a great basis for training and comparing algorithms on a specific benchmark dataset.

-For real-world applications, the dependency on large amounts of labeled data represents a major limitation.
+Neural networks have become very popular in many areas, such as computer vision \citep{covmap_Krizhevsky2012AlexNet,covmap_chimeramix,covmap_renNIPS15fasterrcnn,covmap_Simonyan15,covmap_Zhao2017PSPNet,covmap_Qiao2021DetectoRSDO,covmap_RudWeh2022a,covmap_Sun2021FSCEFO}, speech recognition \citep{covmap_graves6638947,covmap_Park2019,covmap_Sun2021FSCEFO}, automated game-playing \citep{covmap_Mnih2015,covmap_DocDoe2017}, or natural language processing \citep{covmap_Collobert:2011:NLP:2078183.2078186,covmap_NIPS2014_a14ac55a,covmap_Otter2021ASO}.
+Researchers have published many datasets for training neural networks and put enormous effort into providing labels for each data sample.
+For real-world applications, the dependency on large amounts of labeled data represents a significant limitation \citep{covmap_reason:BreFriOlsSto84a,covmap_Hekler2019WhyWN,covmap_barz2020,covmap_Qi2020SmallDC,covmap_phoo2021STARTUP,covmap_WANG202161}.
 Frequently, there is little or even no labeled data for a particular task and hundreds or thousands of examples have to be collected and annotated.
-This particularly affects new applications and rare categories (e.g rare animals).
+This particularly affects new applications and rare labels (e.g., detecting rare diseases or defects in manufacturing).
 Transfer learning and regularization methods are usually applied to reduce overfitting.
-However, for learning with little data, the networks still have a huge number of parameters that have to be fine-tuned -- even if just the last layers are trained.
+However, for training with little data, the networks still have a considerable number of parameters that have to be fine-tuned -- even if just the last layers are trained.

+In contrast to neural networks, random forests are very robust to overfitting due to their ensemble of multiple decision trees.
+Each decision tree is trained on randomly selected features and samples.
+Random forests have demonstrated remarkable performance in many domains \citep{covmap_fernandez2014}.
+While the generated decision rules are simple and interpretable, the orthogonal separation of the feature space can also be disadvantageous on other datasets, especially with correlated features \citep{covmap_menze2011Oblique}.
+Additionally, random forests are not differentiable and cannot be fine-tuned with gradient-based optimization.